-Just like pretty much any spice, crocus sativus is best to be used as soon as possible for optimal flavor and potency.
-And over time, it will slowly lose its strength, so after storing it for two or three years, it definitely won’t be as fragrant and flavorful as it used to be.
-That’s why fresh Saffron is more expensive than the older ones.
+Just like pretty much any spice, crocus sativus is best used as soon as possible for optimal flavor and potency.
+And over time, it will slowly lose its potency, so after storing it for two or three years, it definitely won’t be as fragrant and flavorful as it was fresh.
+That’s why fresh saffron is more expensive than the older ones.

 How to Tell if Saffron Has Gone Bad

-So, as we have already mentioned, crocus sativus doesn’t really spoil, unless of course when water gets to the powder or the strands.
+So, as we already mentioned, crocus sativus doesn’t really spoil, unless of course water gets to the powder or the strands.